Driving Under the Influence in Colorado

-We Know Everyone and Ever Case is Unique
+We Know Everyone and Every Case is Unique

 Because no two cases are the same, we offer a tailored approach based on the details of you and your specific case.
-All the details matter, your criminal history matters, your driving history, your past alcohol related driving offenses.
-So do case specific details, had you eaten that night?
-Did you consent the field sobriety tests?
+All the details matter, your criminal history matters, your driving history, your past alcohol-related driving offenses.
+So do case-specific details, had you eaten that night?
+Did you consent to the field sobriety tests?
 Did you take a portable breathalyzer test?
 A blood test?
 The intoxilyzer?
 Did the police officers have a reason to pull you over?
 What about a reason to detain you and continue their investigation?
-Were you read you Miranda rights?
+Were you read your Miranda rights?
 How have the officers been trained?
-Did they follow their training.
+Did they follow their training?

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Denver, Colorado, and surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 These details impact what evidence is admissible against you in court and whether the officers followed the procedure they were supposed to follow.
 If they didn’t do everything correctly the case should be dismissed, it can be won at trial, or should be significantly reduced.

 Denver criminal defense attorney Jason Savela looks at these details in every case they defend because they understand the difference these details can make in protecting your rights and getting your case dismissed.

 They are Seasoned Trial Lawyers